elchininet/ColorTranslator/README.md

 ## API

+> **Notes:**
+>
-> **Note:** The conversion to a CMYK color is made taking a random value of black as a base (in this case, taking the greater value from red, green or blue).
+>* The conversion to a CMYK color is made taking a random value of black as a base (in this case, taking the greater value from red, green or blue).
 When a value of black is assumed, the rest of the colors can be calculated from it.
 The result will be visually similar to the original light color, but if you try to convert it back you will not obtain the same original value.
+> * The conversion to a CIE L\*a\*b color may introduce a small amount of rounding error, as far as you maintain enough decimals for the calculation it should not be noticeable, but you can expect that the values change some of their decimals during the conversions.

 #### Input